goldboy225/ChatGPT-for-Research/README.md

 [Openai-Translator](https://github.com/yetone/openai-translator) For text translation driven by AI |2023-04-04|
 [Elicit](https://elicit.org/) The AI Research Assistant, Elicit uses language models to help you automate research workflows, like parts of literature review. |2023-04-04|
 [Fusion AI](https://fusion.tiiny.site/?ref=theresanaiforthat) To improve your prompts for writing essay. |2023-04-06|
+[Text Generator](https://text-generator.io/) Generate high quality text with state of the art AI.
+Accurate, fast and flexible. |2023-04-08|

 ## Prompting Engineering for Academic